Paraguayan anti-mafia prosecutor killed in Colombia

 Aguilera told Paraguayan media the couple were approached by two men on a private beach connected to their hotel before her husband was shot.
 He had not received threats, she added.

-A delegation of Paraguayan police will arrive shortly to join the investigation, Colombia's national police chief General Jorge Luis Vargas said.
+A delegation of Paraguayan police will join the investigation, Colombia's national police chief General Jorge Luis Vargas said in a video message on Tuesday.

 "We have information that is being collected in urgent efforts and which is confidential which will help us to identify those responsible for this regrettable occurrence," Vargas said.